sfindeisen/mailman3-utils/README.md

 # GNU Mailman3 utils

-Basic utilities for common tasks.
+Lightweight utilities for common tasks.

 [create_list.py](create_list.py) and [update_list.py](update_list.py) will apply their own, opinionated set of settings to the list.
 The other tools are generic.